If you’ve ever traveled before, you’re familiar with the fact that getting around is almost impossible without the right kind of luggage.

-We think that this might be the most significant advantage, though their solid and inflexible shells will protect your belongings regardless of how much pressure you apply.
+I think that this might be the most significant advantage, and their solid and inflexible shells will protect your belongings regardless of how much pressure you apply.

 You can pack everything from clothing to breakables in these sturdy suitcases without worrying about them bending under pressure.

 Unfortunately, this extreme durability creates another inconvenience in the form of excessive weight.
-Aluminum is the heaviest of all four materials which can be a problem for some people.
+Aluminum is the heaviest of all five materials, which can be a problem for some people.

-In addition to this mobility problem, it does not come in a variety of colors or patterns like other materials.
+In addition to the mobility problem, these cases do not come in various colors or patterns like other materials.
 Because of this, aluminum cases often have a dull and not so aesthetically pleasing design to them.